 For any content that was removed under the notice and counter-notice procedures of the United States Digital Millennium Copyright Act (DMCA), we will include information about how to submit a counter-notification under the DMCA.

-If you submitted a copyright report to us through our form or via email, you'll receive an automated email that contains information about your report, including a unique report number.
+If you submitted a copyright report to us through our online form or via email, you'll receive an automated email that contains information about your report, including a unique report number.
 You should save this number in case you need to contact us about your report.